Last updated on June 29, 2022 1:36 am

 - Dish soap

-- Prime your rusty tool’s surface by 1st washing it in dish soap water.
+- Prime the rusty surface by 1st washing it in dish soap water.
 Rinse with water and wipe dry after.

 - Use coarse sandpaper (80 – 100grit) to get at rust buildups.
 If you find that sandpaper is too abrasive, use steel wool instead of wet and dry sandpaper.